 Compared to other types of wasps, mud daubers are very unique.
 They are solitary and construct their nests (or brood chambers) out of mud.
 In the United States, there are many types of mud daubers.
 In addition to its unique nest, mud daubers are best identified by their unique body shape.
 They have a thin, thread-like waist that separates their abdomen and thorax.
 This is much different than many types of wasps.
 Lastly, mud daubers are not known to be nearly as aggressive as most wasps–they will only sting if they feel their nest is directly threatened.

 Mud Dauber Habitat

-Mud daubers live in nests constructed by the female population of the colony.
-Mud daubers build cylindrical nests, that looks much like an organ pipe.
-Nests consist of short mud tubes constructed side by side and are most often located in shaded areas like porch ceilings, under eaves, or in sheds and barns.
+Mud daubers eat spiders, meaning they tend to build their nests nearby spider populations.
+Female mud daubers create the unique nests, which look a lot like an organ pipe in shape.
+The nests consist of short mud tubes constructed side by side.
+They are often found in shaded, sheltered areas such as porch ceilings, under eaves, or in sheds and barns.
 The female mud dauber collects spiders, paralyzes them with her sting, and then places them inside mud chambers within the nest.
 She deposits an egg on top of one of the spiders in the chamber before sealing it off.
 The larval wasp hatches and feeds on the spiders provided, molting several times before pupating and transforming into an adult wasp.

-Mud daubers do not defend their nests and are rarely aggressive.
+Mud daubers are not known to be aggressive, and they rarely defend their nest.
 These wasps are beneficial insects as they reduce spider populations.
 Although mud daubers aren’t dangerous, they can still be a nuisance when they are nesting in or near your home.
-If a nest is found on your property, nest removal should always be handled by a professional pest control company, as any wasp handling can be dangerous.
+If a nest is found on your property, nest removal should always be handled by a professional wasp control company.